IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The initial contents of the table are based upon the link-layer header type list maintained by libpcap, and published on {{TCPDUMP}}.
-The change controller for all these initial entries that have no other reference is linktype@tcpdump.org.
+The change controller for all initial entries that have no other reference is linktype@tcpdump.org.

 LinkType values 147 to 162 named LINKTYPE\_RESERVED\_xx were originally reserved for Experimental/Private Use, and that use continues to be supported.
 However, new private use cases should use the values in the 65001-65535 range.